cloud-gov/cg-site/content/docs/services/relational-database.md

 Copy the downloaded `ojdbc8.jar` to the `libs/` directory of `spring-music`.

-Edit `build.grade`, look for the following near line 60:
+Edit `build.gradle`, look for the following near line 60:

 ```
     // Oracle - uncomment one of the following after placing driver in ./libs